ImtiazVision/Microsoft-Power-Point/Notes.md

 ### Tips on creating Power Point Slides

 1. Have less text on each line.
 Keep the key point and the rest can be said verbally.
 2. Follow 3 point rule i.e. in each slide, try to have 3 key points.
+We can create 3 columns/shapes with pictures.

 #### Tricks and Shortcuts